-If you’re reading this from a Western perspective, you might even say I was the stereotypical ‘Asian student’, except that clearly everyone was Asian in my school.
+If you’re reading this from a Western perspective, you might even say I was the stereotypical ‘Asian student’, except that clearly, everyone was Asian in my school.
 So instead, you might say I was an overachiever, in a playing field of academic high achievers.

 I was a prizewinner every year for the school presentation day, usually for more than one category.
-One of those categories would invariably be ‘top three’ of my class, which was invariably the highest performing class of the whole year-cohort.
+One of those categories would invariably be ‘top three’ of my class, which was invariably the highest performing class of the year-cohort.
 Often I would be the #1.
 My academic trophies were a prized collection.
 [Do you hate me yet?]

-You see, with the schooling system we had when I was growing up, there’s a marked shift in learning demand between Standard 6 (the end of primary school) and Form 1 (beginning of secondary school), and again between Form 3 and Form 4.
+You see, with the schooling system we had when I was growing up, there’s a marked shift in learning demand between Standard 6 (the end of primary school) and Form 1 (the beginning of secondary school), and again between Form 3 and Form 4.
 And then between school and university, it is different again.
 It is quite common for high achieving students in one paradigm to struggle to remain so through each transition.

 But I discovered that I had the kind of adaptive intelligence that allowed me to continually evolve to succeed in new paradigms.
 So, barring brief lapses during transitions, I continued to be a high achiever.